m-leatherman/m-leatherman.github.io/README.md

-# Simple Static Web Application
+# Simple 3-Page Website

 ## Project Overview
-This is a static, multi-page web application built entirely with HTML, CSS, and vanilla JavaScript.
-I designed this as a practice environment for vulnerability scanning and to demonstrate a clear understanding of secure file linking and client-side web interactions.
+This is a simple, multi-page website built entirely from scratch using HTML, CSS, and JavaScript.
+I built this project to understand how websites are put together under the hood, and to give myself a safe, functional environment to practice vulnerability scanning.

-## Architecture & File Structure
+## How It Is Organized
-I kept the architecture intentionally simple.
-All of the files live in the same root directory.
-Because of this, I was able to use **relative paths** to link them all together natively, which makes the site incredibly fast and easy to maintain.
+I kept the setup as simple as possible.
+All of the files live in the exact same folder.
+Because they sit right next to each other, they can link together easily and the website runs very fast.

-## Technology Stack & Implementation
+## How The Pieces Work Together

-### 1. HTML (Structure)
+### 1. HTML (The Structure)
-I built three static HTML pages (`index.html`, `about.html`, `contact.html`) to act as the skeleton of the site.
+I built three pages (`index.html`, `about.html`, and `contact.html`) to act as the skeleton of the site.
-* I utilized semantic tags like `<nav>` and `<main>` to ensure the code is highly readable.
-* To give vulnerability scanners tangible input areas to test, I integrated user-input elements, specifically a clickable `<button>` and a mock `<form>`.
-* *Note:* The form utilizes `onsubmit="return false;"` to prevent the page from refreshing and attempting to send data to a non-existent backend, handing control safely to the JavaScript instead.
+* I included a mock contact form and a clickable button.
+I did this specifically so that security scanners have interactive areas to test.
+* I programmed the contact form so it won't accidentally try to send real data anywhere.
+It just acts as a placeholder to practice with.

-### 2. CSS (Styling)
+### 2. CSS (The Design)
-Instead of relying on inline styling, I utilized a single **external stylesheet** (`style.css`).
-All three HTML pages link back to this centralized file.
-This ensures design consistency across the application and means global visual changes only require editing one line of code.
+Instead of styling each page one by one, I created one master design file called `style.css`.
+All three of my web pages look at this single file for their colors and layout.
+This means if I ever want to change the background color of the whole website, I only have to update it in one place.

-### 3. JavaScript (Interactivity)
+### 3. JavaScript (The Interactivity)
-The JavaScript (`script.js`) handles all client-side interactivity.
-The core of the script relies on a `DOMContentLoaded` event listener.
-This ensures the browser waits until the HTML DOM is fully constructed before executing any scripts, preventing load errors.
-Once loaded, it successfully captures user clicks and executes simulated actions via browser alerts.
+The JavaScript (`script.js`) makes the buttons actually work.
+The most important part of my script is that it tells the browser to wait until the web page is 100% finished loading before it turns on.
+This prevents the code from breaking, and allows my pop-up alerts to work smoothly when someone clicks a button.